zuocheng-liu/pni/README.md

 ZVAL_BOOL(z, boolean)    // ZVAL_BOOL(z, 1) and ZVAL_TRUE(z) are the same.Likely, ZVAL_BOOL(z, 0) and ZVAL_FALSE(z) are the same.
 ```

-That's All.
-It's unnecessary to know the all Zend APIs or PHP APIs.
+It's unnecessary to know more about Zend APIs or PHP APIs.
 All referred above is ample to help us achieve the simple communication between PHP code and C code.

 ## Requirements